 Bayreuth Scholarship - Information

-This scholarship is offered by the Wagner Society of Scotland in association with the Richard Wagner Scholarship Foundation [Richard-Wagner-Stipendienstiftung] in Bayreuth.
+Applications are invited for this scholarship offered by the Wagner Society of Scotland in association with the Richard Wagner Scholarship Foundation [Richard-Wagner-Stipendienstiftung] in Bayreuth.
 It is offered to applicants aged between 18 and 35 years old who fulfil the criteria below.
 The successful applicant receives tickets for the Bayreuth Festival, a programme of tours and events there, and funds to defray the cost of travel expenses, meals and accommodation.

 What are the aims of the Scholarship?